rnd7/molehill/README.md

 ```

 ![collection](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-collection.png)

 The Startscreen of the client displayed in the browser shipped with Molehill.

 ![collection-selected](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-collection-selected.png)

 Click on a collection in order to select it.
 Click on new to create a new one.

 ![meta](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-meta.png)

 Change the name of the selected collection.
-Also display some meta data.
 Click save to store changes.

 ![config](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-config.png)

 You can edit the config file of the selected collection using the built in editor.

 ![crawler](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-crawler.png)

 Start the crawler by clicking on start.

 ![crawler-queue](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-crawler-queue.png)

 Watch the crawler processing its queue.
 The small status text in the footer keeps you informed.
 By default three pages are crawled in parallel.
 The queue shows only tasks that are currently not processed.

 ![crawler-queue](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-crawler-queue.png)

 Watch the crawler processing its queue.
 The small status text in the footer keeps you informed.
 By default three pages are crawled in parallel.

 ![items](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-items.png)

 The resulting unified data displayed in a list.